akka/akka-http/docs/src/main/paradox/routing-dsl/directives/parameter-directives/parameters.md

 (see also @ref[Rejections](../../../routing-dsl/rejections.md))

 @@@ div { .group-scala }
 There's also a singular version, @ref[parameter](parameter.md).
-Form fields can be handled in a similar way, see `formFields`.
-If you want unified handling for both query parameters and form fields, see `anyParams`.
+Form fields can be handled in a similar way, see @ref[`formFields`](../form-field-directives/index.md).
+If you want unified handling for both query parameters and form fields, see `anyParams`<!-- TODO: Does it exist? -->.

 @@@